melkypie/resource-packs/README.md

 - If you prefer using the vanilla spell/prayer icons, you can select so in the resource packs plugin settings.

 ## Change log:
+04-Aug-2020:
+- Cleaned up alot of sprites in the BUTTONS -folder
+- Remade the bank tabs and buttons
+- Remade the compass
+- Remade a few sprites in the GE -folder
+- Remade the equipment tab sprites in the EQUIPMENT -folder

 28-Jul-2020:

 - Initial release of the pack